The Goat, or Who Is Sylvia?: Scene 3

 Billy enters the ruined living room where Martin remains.
 Billy claims that Martin and Stevie are good people and are better than most of his classmates' parents.
 However, he begins crying once he realizes that Martin's bestiality has torn their once happy family apart beyond repair.

 Overwhelmed with a sense of loss and love for his father, Billy embraces Martin and kisses him sexually on the mouth.
 Martin pushes Billy away just as Ross enters to witness the scene.
 Martin angrily defends both his son and himself.
 Ross says he received a call from Stevie saying Martin needed him.
 Ross and Martin spar over Ross's letter and how Martin's public image can be saved from disgrace.

 Stevie then enters, dragging a dead goat.
-She killed Sylvia because she could not stand the idea that she and Sylvia loved Martin equally and were loved as equally by him.
-Ross freezes and Martin breaks down.
-The scene ends with Billy crying out.
+With directions from Ross to the farm where Sylvia was kept, she found and killed the goat, because she could not stand the idea that she and Sylvia loved Martin equally, and were loved as equally by him.
+The scene and play ends with a tableau as Ross freezes, Stevie remains emotionless, Martin breaks down in tears, and Billy quietly tries to address his parents.

 Tragedy

 Albee places parentheses around the play's subtitle: "Notes toward a definition of tragedy".
 The original Greek meaning of the word tragedy is "goat-song".
 The play maintains Aristotle's six elements of a tragedy in addition to the three unities.
 The play's resemblance to a Greek tragedy continues as Greek theater is linked to Dionysus.
 As the god of ritual madness, he inspires ecstasy that frees his followers from fears and subverts hegemony.
 Bestiality is considered taboo in contemporary society.
 Martin's relationship with Sylvia thus defies convention.
 Unlike the other members in the support group, Martin does not understand why bestiality is wrong when he practices it devoid of previous trauma.

 On the other hand, Stevie resembles a maenad with her increasingly frenzied actions.
 The play also alludes to the Eumenides.
 Before the interview starts, Ross hears "a kind of...rushing sound...wings, or something," to which Martin replies, "It's probably the Eumenides."
-The noise disappears and Martin corrects himself because "[the Eumenides] don't stop."
+The noise disappears and Martin corrects himself because "the Eumenides don't stop."
 The allusion foreshadows Stevie's vow for vengeance, carried out to conclude the play.

 The Goat is also a problem play.
 Albee questions, among other concepts, social morality in relation to taboos, the perception of female identity by contrasting Stevie to Sylvia, and the arbitrary nature of social standards and conventions by juxtaposing Martin's distaste for homosexuality with his bestiality.

 Productions

-The play premiered on Broadway at the John Golden Theatre on March 10, 2002, and closed on December 15, 2002, after 309 performances and 23 previews.
-Directed by David Esbjornson, the cast featured Bill Pullman (Martin), Mercedes Ruehl (Stevie), Jeffrey Carlson (Billy), and Stephen Rowe (Ross).
-On September 13, 2002, Bill Irwin took on the role of Martin, and Sally Field took the role of Stevie.